delashu/delashu.github.io/bigdat/number_theory.md

 ### Sub-Problem 3
 **Objective**: *Write a function to generate sliding windows of a specified width from a long iterable (e.g. a string representation of a number)*

 I wrote a function that takes in a string object, and returns a list of integers.
-Each sublist within the main list contains a string that has the length of the user-specified window width.
-The sublist is defined by a sliding window.
+Each integer within the list has the length specified by the user's window width.
-For example if the user inputs a string of "12345" and a window width of 2, the output will be a list that contains the following sublists:
+For example if the user inputs a string of "12345" and a window width of 2, the output will be a list that contains the following integers:
 [12, 23, 34, 45]

 I ensure that integers that start with 0 are removed from the list, as they will not have the specified length of interest.